Darvid-223/news-forum/README.md

 ### Bugs and Unresolved Issues

 #### Password Reset Functionality:
-- The password reset feature is currently not functioning as expected.
-Although the application attempts to send reset emails through Gmail’s SMTP service, there is an unresolved issue related to SMTP authentication with Google’s service.
+- Initially, the password reset feature was not working as expected.
+The application attempted to send reset emails through Gmail's SMTP service but encountered issues due to problems with SMTP authentication.
-- The error encountered is likely due to incorrect or missing configuration of an app-specific password for the email account in use.
-Google may block access due to its security settings.
-- This issue is still being investigated, and users are unable to reset their passwords at this time.
+- The problem was related to Google's security settings, which blocked the email from being sent because the account required an app-specific password.
+- This issue has now been resolved by configuring the Gmail account with an app-specific password, allowing the reset emails to be sent correctly.
+- Users can now reset their passwords by entering their email, receiving a reset link, and following the instructions to set a new password.

 ### Validator Testing